flaskoski/Transactions/README.md

 # Transactions

-AWS application test featuring a microservice to handle assets transactions
+AWS application practice featuring a microservice to handle assets transactions

 ## AWS Technologies used